 One of Brighton’s oldest pubs

-The Lord Nelson Brighton is situated close to the station in the iconic North Laine area of Brighton, known for it’s vintage style and retro boutiques.
+The Lord Nelson Brighton is situated close to the station in the iconic North Laine area of Brighton, known for vintage style shops and retro boutiques.
 ‘The Nelly’ as it is fondly known, is one of Brighton’s oldest pubs so retains a rustic unspoilt and endearing feel.

 Like the decor, the menu stays true to it’s traditional pub roots, offering excellent quality and great value throughout.